c1cad4/cybchat/PRIVACY_POLICY.md

 ## Bluetooth & Permissions

-bitchat requires Bluetooth permission to function:
+cybchat requires Bluetooth permission to function:
 - Used only for peer-to-peer communication
 - No location data is accessed or stored
 - Bluetooth is not used for tracking